Variable air volume: Box technology

-The most simple form of a VAV box is the single duct terminal configuration, which is connected to a single supply air duct that delivers treated air from an air-handling unit (AHU) to the space the box is serving.
+A VAV box is the unit that controls the flow of air.
+The single duct terminal configuration is the simplest, where a VAV box is connected to a single supply air duct that delivers treated air from an air-handling unit (AHU) to the space the box is serving.
 This configuration can deliver air at variable temperatures or air volumes to meet the heating and cooling loads as well as the ventilation rates required by the space.

 Most commonly, VAV boxes are pressure independent, meaning the VAV box uses controls to deliver a constant flow rate regardless of variations in system pressures experienced at the VAV inlet.
 This is accomplished by an airflow sensor that is placed at the VAV inlet which opens or closes the damper within the VAV box to adjust the airflow.
 The difference between a CAV and VAV box is that a VAV box can be programmed to modulate between different flowrate setpoints depending on the conditions of the space.
 The VAV box is programmed to operate between a minimum and maximum airflow setpoint and can modulate the flow of air depending on occupancy, temperature, or other control parameters.
 A CAV box can only operate between a constant, maximum value, or an “off” state.
 This difference means the VAV box can provide tighter space temperature control while using much less energy.
 Another reason why VAV boxes save more energy is that they are coupled with variable-speed drives on fans, so the fans can ramp down when the VAV boxes are experiencing part load conditions.

 It is common for VAV boxes to include a form of reheat, either electric or hydronic heating coils.
 While electric coils operate on the principle of electric resistance heating, whereby electrical energy is converted to heat via electric resistance, hydronic heating uses hot water to transfer heat from the coil to the air.
 The addition of reheat coils allows the box to adjust the supply air temperature to meet the heating loads in the space while delivering the required ventilation rates.
 In some applications it is possible for the space to require such high air-change rates it causes a risk of over-cooling.
 In this scenario, the reheat coils could increase the air temperature to maintain the temperature setpoint in the space.
 This scenario tends to happen during cooling seasons in buildings which have perimeter and interior zones.
 The perimeter zones, with more sun exposure, require a lower supply air temperature from the air-handling unit than the interior zones, which have less sun exposure and tend to stay cooler than the perimeter zones when left un-conditioned.
 With the same supply air temperature being delivered to both zones, the reheat coils must heat the air for the interior zone to avoid over-cooling.